sassoftware/python-swat/README.md

 and data formatting features.

-To access the CAS REST interface only, you can use the pure Python code which runs in Python 2.7/3.4+.
+To access the CAS REST interface only, you can use the pure Python code which runs in Python 2.7/3.4+ on all platforms.
 While not as fast as the binary protocol, the pure Python interface is more portable.

 If you do not have `pip` installed, you can use `easy_install pip` to add it to your current Python installation.